HomeArticlesComparisonSimple vs Compound Interest

 Simple vs compound interest explained with formulas and real examples — see exactly how much more you earn (or owe) with compounding over 10 and 20 years.

-The difference between simple and compound interest is not just academic — it determines whether your savings grow linearly or exponentially, and whether a debt stays manageable or spirals out of control.
+The gap between simple and compound interest decides whether your savings grow in a straight line or curve upward, and whether a debt stays manageable or spirals.
 On a ₹1 lakh deposit at 10% for 20 years, simple interest earns ₹2 lakh while compound interest (annual) earns ₹5.73 lakh.
-The maths is the same; the outcome is not.
+Same principal, same rate, wildly different outcome.

 Overview

 Simple interest charges interest only on the original principal.
-If you deposit ₹1 lakh and earn 10% simple interest per year, you earn exactly ₹10,000 every year regardless of how long the deposit runs.
-The interest never earns interest of its own.
+Deposit ₹1 lakh at 10% simple interest and you earn exactly ₹10,000 every year, no matter how long the deposit runs.
+The interest itself never earns anything.

 Use the Simple Interest Calculator and Compound Interest Calculator to model any scenario with exact numbers.